Display Star Ratings in Google Organic Search Results

 If you offer fast shipping options, make sure to highlight this on your page.

-There you have it- A few quick tips on promoting to those people who love all the special mums in their lives.
-If you get in the minds of your customers early (and late), Mother’s Day can be a great opportunity for your online shop!
-Just don’t forget the flowers for your own mother!
+There you have it!
+A few quick marketing tips for Mother's Day.
+If you get in the minds of your customers early (and last minute), Mother’s Day can be a great opportunity for your online shop!

 Remember, Mother's Day falls on different days in different countries.
 Download our European Holidays Marketing Calendar to get an overview of the biggest e-commerce holidays in the biggest European markets.